 Before we progress too far into the text, let us explore what you think is your ideal classroom.
-Your management plan developed throughout the text reflects the classroom you want to develop.
-Using a Y-chart write down what your ideal class would look like, sound like and feel like.
+Your management plan, developed as you work your way through this text, reflects the classroom you want to develop.
+Using a Y-chart (see Figure 1.1) write down what your ideal class would look like, sound like and feel like.
 If you are stuck, think of a class that you have experienced that has been creative and had engaging content and teaching that you loved being a part of.